nmsprime/async-snmp-poller/README.md

 # NMS Prime async modempoller

 ## Description
-This **asynchronous snmp poller** solves the issue with Cacti when monitoring several thousand devices.
-Cacti produces a massive CPU load and takes a long time to collect its monitoring data by using hundreds of concurrent php workers which handle each a small batch of devices sequentially.
+This **asynchronous snmp poller** solves an issue with Cacti, when monitoring several thousand devices.
+Cacti produces a massive CPU load and takes a long time to collect its monitoring data by using hundreds of concurrent php workers, which handle each a small batch of devices sequentially.
 This blocks the CPU and scales pretty poorly.

 By switching to the native C implementation, this program is highly efficient and depending on the devices in your network you can query easily over 2 Million OIDs per minute.
 It is especially efficient if you have to query all devices for the same OIDs (a lot of similar devices).
 The required data is retrieved from a **MySQL database** with the **MySQL C API**.